 Sexual Harassment of a Student by Another Student: Any unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a student toward another student that is so severe, persistent, or pervasive that it unreasonably interferes with or limits a student's ability to participate in or benefit from the college's educational programs or activities.
-For example, if a student repeatedly asks another student out on dates, even though he or she has turned down the invitation numerous times is considered harassment.
-It is harassment to subject a person to egregious, unwelcome sexual attention.
+For example, a student repeatedly asks another student out on dates, even though he or she has turned down the invitation numerous times.
+It is harassment to repeatedly subject a person to egregious, unwelcome sexual attention.

 Sexual Harassment of a Faculty/Staff Member by a Student or Another Employee: Any unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature directed toward a faculty/staff member that is so severe, persistent, or pervasive that it unreasonably interferes with employment or living conditions or deprives the individual of employment access or benefits.
-It is harassment to subject a person to egregious, unwelcome sexual attention.
+For example, a student appears at a faculty member's house uninvited.
+It is harassment to repeatedly subject a person to egregious, unwelcome sexual attention.

-Sexual Harassment of a Student by a Faculty/Staff Member/ Campus Visitor: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a faculty, staff member or campus visitor toward a student are held to constitute sexual harassment when:
+Sexual Harassment of a Student by a Faculty/Staff Member/ Campus Visitor:

+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a faculty, staff member or campus visitor toward a student are held to constitute sexual harassment when: